ATS Optimization

 The Bottom Line: 5 Minutes Could Change Everything

-The good news: You can test and fix this in under 5 minutes.
+The good news: you can test this quickly and fix the highest-risk issues in one focused editing pass.

 1. Run the plain text test (90 seconds)